turingschool/curriculum/source/projects/dinner_dash.markdown

 ### 1. Feature Completeness

-* 4: All features defined in the assignment are correctly implemented
+* 4: All features are correctly implemented along with two extensions
-* 3: There are one or two features missing
+* 3: All features defined in the assignment are correctly implemented
-* 2: There are bugs/crashes in the features present
+* 2: There are one or two features missing
-* 1: There are three or more features missing or crashing
+* 1: There are bugs/crashes in the features present

 ### 2. Controllers